sanat-jn/Fog-Latency-Simulator/README.md

 * **The Fog Line** (Series 1) remains a clean linear ramp.
 * **The Cloud Line** (Series 2) exhibits vertical jitter, representing the impact of variable data transmission on network-bound tasks.

+## References

+* **Cisco White Paper:** "Fog Computing and the Internet of Things: Extend the Cloud to Where the Things Are," Cisco Systems, Inc.
+* **NPTEL Lecture Series:** "Introduction to Internet of Things," Prof. Sudip Misra, Department of Computer Science and Engineering, Indian Institute of Technology (IIT) Kharagpur.

 ## Getting Started

 ### Prerequisites